vegaprotocol/specs/protocol/0046-DSRM-data_source_signed_message.md

 - There are no [rewards](./0056-REWA-rewards_overview.md) associated with being a signed message data source
 - There are no [fees](./0029-FEES-fees.md) associated with being/using a signed message data source
 - There is no internal tracking of reliability of data provided by signed message data sources
-- There is no explicit block list for unreliable signed message data sources or malicious public keys.
+- There is no explicit block list for unreliable signed message data sources or malicious public keys or addresses (signers).
 - There is no API required for signed message data sources except for the APIs defined for all data sources in the data sourcing framework spec.
 - There is no requirement for a party operating a signed message data source (i.e. the holder of the private key) to hold any collateral or any of the governance asset.